ForrestErickson/bwe/README.md

 - Place on the PCB silk screen a location for Serial Number to be applied at start of manufacture.
 - Place on the PCB silk screen a logo.
 - Place on the PCB silk screen a license or statement of copywrite.
+- Add "tooling holes" for PCB manufacturer.
+- If necessary, add rails for PWA manufacturing.
 - Enclosure design review.
 (Make card board Mockup, Cable Mockup.
 PCB Mockup.)
 Make sure of clearance around all mounting hardware for screw / nut drivers.
 - **Enclosure design freeze for prototype PCB.
 PCB outline and connector placement freeze.**
 - PCB outline import parts and make and connector placement.
 Make Mockup for fit to enclosure